 Try our UCAT Question Bank and tackle abstract reasoning questions

-Type 1: two ‘sets’ of shapes (Set A and Set B), followed by five ‘test shapes’.
+Type one: two ‘sets’ of shapes (Set A and Set B), followed by five ‘test shapes’.
 You must decide if the ‘test shapes’ fit Set A, Set B or neither set.

-Type 2: a series of shapes that alternate from one box to the next.
+Type two: a series of shapes that alternate from one box to the next.
 You need to state which of the four shapes would follow in the sequence.

-Type 3: a ‘statement’ of two sets of shapes, where one has been changed to create a new set.
+Type three: a ‘statement’ of two sets of shapes, where one has been changed to create a new set.
 You need to apply the same change to a set of test shapes and then choose which of the four options follows.

-Type 4: like type 1, but you’ll be presented with four ‘test shapes’ simultaneously and will need to decide which one of the four belongs to Set A or B.
+Type four: like type one, but you’ll be presented with four ‘test shapes’ simultaneously and will need to decide which one of the four belongs to Set A or B.